Consumer medicine information

 • insulinoma (a tumour that causes increased levels of insulin)

-• allergies to glucagon or any of the ingredients listed in the “Product details” section of this leaflet.
+• allergies to glucagon or any of the ingredients listed in the “Ingredients” section of this leaflet.

-• You have been fasting for a long time
+• If you have been fasting for a long time

-• You have hypoglycaemia caused by drinking too much alcohol
+• If you have hypoglycaemia caused by drinking too much alcohol

-• You have a tumour that releases glucagon or insulin.
+• If you have a tumour that releases glucagon or insulin.

 Tell your doctor before you are given GlucaGen® HypoKit in connection with medical investigations of your gastrointestinal tract if you: